gportill/ml_final_project/README.md

 full_biweekly.csv - Drew's dataframe of rows in full.csv with non-na variants data

 logan_biweekly.csv - Logan's dataframe of rows in full.csv with non-na variants data

+Data_Cleaning&Exploration&LinearRegression.ipynb - Builds on Data_Cleaning&Exploration.ipynb to adjust the imputation (fixes an error) and add linear regression code for new cases and new deaths